 How To Dispose Of Plastic Sheeting And Plastic Mulch Responsibly?

-It may seem that using plastic in the garden is counterproductive when it comes to providing good stewardship for the earth.
+It may seem that using black plastic for garden bed is counterproductive when it comes to providing good stewardship for the earth.

-When the time comes to dispose of these products, be sure to seek out a recycling program to prevent having them end up languishing in the landfill or endangering wildlife in the ocean.
+When the time comes to dispose of these products, seek out a recycling program to prevent them from languishing in the landfills or endangering wildlife in the ocean.

 Naturally, plastic tears and wears out with the passage of time and exposure to the elements.

 When you purchase any plastic product, look for recycled plastic or biodegradable plastic.